SUDA-LA/ucca-parser/README.md

 An implementation of "[HLT@SUDA at SemEval 2019 Task 1: UCCA Graph Parsing as Constituent Tree Parsing](https://arxiv.org/abs/1903.04153)".

-This version of the implementation use lexical features in the corpus, including POS tags, dependency labels, entity labels.
-This model is trained on three corpus from different languages, with a language embedding concatenated before the word embedding.
+This version of the implementation use lexical features in the corpus and bert features.

 ## Requirements